dlebansais/Method.Contracts.Analyzers/README.md

 *warning MCA2001: Object must be initialized with a call to the 'InitializeContentAsync' method*

-The `InitializedWith` attribute can be used in a `class` or `record` (structs are not supported).
+The `InitializeWith` attribute can be used in a `class` or `record` (structs are not supported).
 It must specify a method name of the same class (overloads are not supported).

 ## List of diagnostics